devKiratu/eStore/README.md

 # eStore

-UI for the Scandiweb React Developer take home project.
+UI for an e-commerce store.
 This project was created using `create-react-app` and consumes a custom `graphql` endpoint using an `apollo client`

 ## Run the project